hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 You read this question from my head))) I just wanted to ask it)

 [11:42:25](#16159813452507EZGTg:gitter.im) <rebolek (Boleslav BÅ™ezovskÃ½)>:
-I can come up with even simpler solution í ½í¸‰
+I can come up with even simpler solution ğŸ˜‰
 ```
 convert: func [][{("aa", "bb", "cc")}]
 ```

-[11:54:42](#16159820822512XcYGd:gitter.im) <hiiamboris (NOT THIS ONE)>: í ½í¸ƒ
+[11:54:42](#16159820822512XcYGd:gitter.im) <hiiamboris (NOT THIS ONE)>: ğŸ˜ƒ

 [11:58:06](#16159822862514mmRkf:gitter.im) <toomasv>:
 :) No problem: